-When a non-default datum is selected, the receiver transforms all the WGS84/ITRF coordinates to the specified datum.
+When a non-default datum is selected, the receiver transforms the coordinates obtained in standalone, SBAS and PPP modes to the specified datum.
 Positions obtained using local or regional DGNSS/RTK corrections are not transformed, as it is assumed that the selected datum is the one used by the DGNSS/RTK provider.